martycheung/CppND-Facial-Emotion-Recognition/README.md

 # Real-time Facial Emotion Recognition - CppND Capstone Project

-This is the source code for a realtime facial recognition application, which will be submitted for the capstone project of the Udacity C++ Nanodegree Program.
+This is the source code for a realtime facial emotion recognition application, which will be submitted for the capstone project of the Udacity C++ Nanodegree Program.
 Creating this app will involve the following steps:
-1. Build a deep learning model using Keras/Tensorflow in Python (try to make this quick since this is not a graded part of the project).
+1. Build a deep learning model using Keras/Tensorflow in Python (save the checkpoint of the trained model).
 2. Capture video using the laptop webcam in real-time using OpenCV.
 3. Use the face detector in OpenCV draw a bounding box around the face (region of interest).
 4. Deploy model using Tensorflow C++ API to do model inference on the image in the bounding box.